A Month of Meal Kit Menus; Home Chef vs Blue Apron

 Blue Apron, Meal #2

 Chicken Thighs with lemon picatta buccatini.
 Again, very flavorful but protein on carbs.
 The garlic chives were a nice addition to dish otherwise devoid of color and vegetables.
 It was nice to have chicken clearly marked as antibiotic free.
 Chicken demiglace and use of pasta water in sauce was a good option instead of butter.
-This was a 2nd meal with lemon zest.
+This was the 2nd meal with lemon zest.

 Blue Apron, Meal #3

 Spiced lamb and beef tagine.
 This was one of my favorites from Blue Apron.
 The ras al hanout seasoning was delicious and the addition of the labneh (yogurt cheese) was made it even more “authentic”.
 Again, it was nice not to have to buy a whole container of labneh, there was just enough for the meal.
-Only downside was that the mint was missing from the ingredients but I have some in my garden.
+The only downside was that the mint was missing from the ingredients but I have some in my garden.
 This was the third meal in a row with lemon zest.

 Blue Apron, Meal #4